COMMITTEE MEETINGS & PROGRESS REPORT

 If you are receiving a stipend from the department, outside employment is not allowed, this includes teaching assistantships in other departments.
 However, in certain instances an exception may be made for TA'ing with prior approval from the Director of Graduate Studies and your advisor.
 A reduction in stipend will occur.
 Please contact the Director of Graduate Studies for information.

-Tuesday Departmental Seminars: On most Tuesdays throughout the Fall and Spring semesters, a guest speaker from other universities, research institutes or industry visits the department, meets with faculty, postdoctoral fellows and students, and presents a seminar.
+On most Tuesdays throughout the Fall and Spring semesters, a guest speaker from other universities, research institutes or industry visits the department, meets with faculty, postdoctoral fellows and students, and presents a seminar.
 This provides excellent opportunities for students to meet outstanding scientists from outside the University of North Carolina scientific community.
-All students are expected to attend at least two-thirds of the Tuesday Seminars throughout their tenure in the department.
+All students are required to attend at least two-thirds of the Tuesday Seminars each semester throughout their tenure in the department.
 All students should be enrolled in MCRO 701.
 Students will be graded for their attendance at both the departmental seminars and student seminars.

 You are required to be a teaching assistant in a lab of one of our courses, MCRO 251 or 515, for one semester during your second year and during your third year.
-Bruce Alexander, Coordinator of Teaching Labs, is in charge of making these assignments and overseeing all TA’s.
+Gina Donato, Coordinator of Teaching Labs, is in charge of making these assignments and overseeing all TA’s.

 For other funding resources visit the Graduate Funding Information Center http://gradfunding.web.unc.edu/